-How to Parse JSON with VBA (MS Access/Excel)
+Parsing JSON with VBA

 We work with JSON a fair amount (and honestly I can’t say I care for it too much for anything outside of the JavaScript realm), and when it comes to VBA, there’s next to no support for it.
-Tim Hall has a great set of tools in his github repo, one in specific called VBA-JSON that tends to be a first hit when people have to go searching.
-I used this for a while myself, until I ran into a case that it fails on, which put me back on the drawing board.
+Tim Hall has a great set of tools in his GitHub repo, one in specific called VBA-JSON that tends to be a first hit when people have to go searching.
+I used this for a while myself until I ran into a case that it fails on, which put me back on the drawing board.

 In any case, after numerous hours and at least a dozen different parsers being tested, I found the one that seems to work across the board.
-As well it should, is it’s tapping into the Microsoft JavaScript Engine to do the work. (credit to StackOverflow member Codo for the original source, as near as I can tell)
+As well it should, it’s tapping into the Microsoft JavaScript Engine to do the work. (credit to StackOverflow member Codo for the original source, as near as I can tell)

 Toss the following into a standalone module.
 Following that is another code example for how to use this.